Art

 shutter

-It lets less light enter the sensor, this forces the photographer to use slower shutter speeds.
+It lets less light enter the sensor, which forces the photographer to use slower shutter speeds.
 Hence the name, “slow lens.”

 Constant and Variable Apertures